PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-browser-feature-availability.markdown

 ---
 layout: post
-title: "Comparing browser feature availability on mobile"
+title: "This is the web platform?"
 published: false
 date: 2014-02-24 17:15
 categories: browsers mobile